Hawry/rerun/README.md

 # Rerun

+This is a fork of the original rerun available here:
 <http://github.com/alexch/rerun>

+The only difference between this version and the original is the versioning that also includes the `--force-polling` flag.

 Rerun launches your program, then watches the filesystem.
 If a relevant file changes, then it restarts your program.